Contents

 The 10k Ohm photoresistor is quite helpful here as it helps to find the sun’s intensity.

-Also, you have to use your two sensors on the west and east side of your panel.
+Also, you have to use your two sensors on the west and east sides of your panel.
 That way, the solar tracking device will know the location of the sun.
 Further, proceed to connect one 10k Ohm photoresistor and one 7k Ohm resistor.
 While you’re at it, ensure that the connection is in series.
 Then, use the Arduino micro to provide a 5V signal.

 Afterward, use the analog input on the Arduino micro to take the voltage reading across the 7k Ohm resistor.
 Also, when light intensity increases, the 7k Ohm resistor reading will spike up because the circuit acts as a voltage divider.